google/timesketch/docs/sysadmin/troubleshooting.md

 - Which plaso version was used to create the plaso file?
 - Is the issue for both web upload and `import_client`?

-Try to run the following in the Docker container after the file was uploaded (but not successfull imported):
+Try to run the following in the Docker container after the file was uploaded (but not successfully imported):

 ```shell
 pinfo.py $FILENAME